-The Office of Court Clerk of t he Choctaw Nation of Oklahoma, has on(date

-refused to file a document des gnated (title of document or brief description of

-ed document must be attached to this notice of refusal or the
+The Office of Court Clerk of the Choctaw Nation of Oklahoma, has on(date) refused to file a document designated(title of document or brief description of document).
+A copy of the refused document must be attached to this notice of refusal or the clerk cannot accept it for filing.

-Signed: Signed:
+Signed:

-Court Clerk Aggrieved party or attorney
+Court Clerk

-for aggrieved party
+Signed: Aggrieved party or attorney for aggrieved party

 Address: